Sparsh55/easily-mvc-main/README.md

 ### Tech Stack

-Nodejs , Express, Mongodb , EJS , javaScript , html, css, nodemailer, express-sessions and cookies.
+Nodejs , Express , EJS , javaScript , html, css, nodemailer, express-sessions and cookies.

 ### How to setup the project on local system